Kefir: What is it?

 Kefir contains highly beneficial bacteria and yeasts, is rich source of many vitamins, minerals, and amino acids.
 Fermented foods in general repopulate the gut with beneficial bacteria and can improve digestion, boost the immune system, and help heal leaky gut.
 Kefir is a SUPER charged fermented food and one of the best sources of probiotics out there. (source and additional reading)

-Personally, since we have implemented kefir into our diets, along with a healthy diet, both of my kids’ eczema has diminished, their digestion has improved, and our “bowels” are all in better shape. *Ahem* I feel “lighter” when I drink kefir smoothies and have an easier time going to the bathroom.
-Kefir does originate from a Turkish word that literally means “feel good”, and I can see why. 🙂
+Personally, since we have implemented kefir into our diets, along with a healthy diet, our "bowels" are all in better shape. *Ahem* I feel "lighter" when I drink kefir smoothies and have an easier time going to the bathroom.
+Kefir does originate from a Turkish word that literally means "feel good", and I can see why.

 Why would you want to make it at home instead of buying it?